Chelsea transfer news: Christopher Nkunku at centre of a six-way transfer - Paper Talk

 The head of English football policing, chief constable Mark Roberts, has urged Tottenham and Manchester United fans not to travel to Bilbao if they do not have a ticket for the Europa League final on Wednesday.

-The French champions Olympique Lyonnais Féminin have been renamed OL Lyonnes, as part of a series of announcements made by their owner, Michele Kang.
+French champions Olympique Lyonnais Feminin have been renamed OL Lyonnes, as part of a series of announcements made by their owner Michele Kang.

 THE TIMES